Months of QA, completed in hours with OwlityAI.

 Case: a microservices app releasing updates daily:

-- At a USD 90,000 annual salary per tester, they spent USD 180,000 per year solely on keeping scripts up-to-date.
+• At a USD 90,000 annual salary per tester, they spent USD 180,000 per year solely on keeping scripts up-to-date.

-How autonomous testing solves these pain points
+How AI test automation solves these pain points

 Accelerates testing cycles

-AI changes the way we understand software testing: test execution is now faster, complex (even exhaustive), and more efficient, whether it is regression testing, performance, or load testing.
+AI changes the way we understand software testing: test execution is now faster, complex (even exhaustive), and more efficient, whether it is regression testing, performance, integration or load testing.

 Manual testing → semi-automated scripts → autonomous QA solution — leverage cloud infrastructure to run tests in parallel and achieve predictable results faster.